5 College Admissions Myths Debunked

 Myth 5: You Need Connections to Get into Top Colleges

-Despite common misconceptions, admissions processes are designed to be meritocratic.
+Despite what people may say, admissions processes are designed to be meritocratic.
 Top schools maintain strict ethical standards to make sure all applications are evaluated on their merits.
-Admissions committees focus primarily on your academic qualifications, personal characteristics, and potential contributions to the campus community.
+Each file is guaranteed a certain amount of time in front of a reader, and while there, they focus primarily on your academic qualifications, personal characteristics, and potential contributions to the campus community.
+Don’t feel discouraged about your chances because of a rumor.
 Rather than relying on connections, concentrate on strengthening the core components of your application.

 Latest Posts